Internal Rate of Return (IRR)

 Internal Rate of Return (IRR) is the discount rate that makes the net present value (NPV) of a project zero.
 In other words, it is the expected rate of return that will be earned on a project or investment.

 When calculating IRR, expected cash flows for a project or investment are given, and the NPV equals zero.
-The initial cash investment for the beginning period will equal to the present value of the future cash flows of that investment.
+The initial cash investment for the beginning period will be equal to the present value of the future cash flows of that investment (cost paid = present value of future cash flows.
+Hence, the net present value = 0).

-Once the IRR is determined, it is then compared to the company’s hurdle rate or cost of capital.
-If the IRR is higher than or equal to the cost of capital, the company would accept the project (assuming this is the sole basis for the decision.
-In reality there are many other quantitative and qualitative factors that are considered in an investment decision.).
+Once the internal rate of return is determined, it is typically compared to a company’s hurdle rate or cost of capital.
+If the IRR is greater than or equal to the cost of capital, the company would accept the project (assuming this is the sole basis for the decision.
+In reality there are many other quantitative and qualitative factors that are considered in an investment decision.), and if it’s lower than the hurdle rate it would be rejected.

-Calculating the IRR can be done in three ways:
+Calculating the internal rate of return can be done in three ways:

-Here is an example of how to calculate the Internal Rate of Return (IRR).
+Here is an example of how to calculate the Internal Rate of Return.

 A company is deciding whether to purchase new equipment that costs $500,000.
 Management estimates the life of the new asset to be 4 years and expects it to generate an additional $160,000 of annual profits.
 In the 5th year, the company plans to sell the equipment for its salvage value of $50,000.